TacoBadger/nonprofits-project-7/README.md

 ## Ask
 Since I made my own mini dataset - the questions could potentially be a bit skewed towards my own interest.
-Naturally the data would be less messy and there could also be selection bias with the gap between the sample and the entire target group.
+Naturally the dataset would be less messy since I made it on the go.
+I am also fully aware that there could also be some selection bias with the gap between the sample and actual real world data.

 With that in mind I have 3 questions.